aroberge/reeborg-world-creation/about/about.md

 _Sometimes, changing the normal flow of a program can help to find the cause of bugs.
 To this end, you may do one or more of the following, some of which will be explained later:_

-1. _You can pause program as it is running by pressing the **pause **button.
+1. _You can pause the program as it is running by pressing the **pause **button.
 This is similar to what people refer to as setting a **breakpoint **in a computer program._

 2. _Instead of actually pressing the pause button, you can type in the instruction _`pause()`_ at any point inside a program and Reeborg will pause, awaiting your instruction to continue. _